As an introductory offer we are giving all new customers £25 discount off of the standard Self Assessment tax return price of £250 + VAT.

 not get Child Benefit payments, and not pay the tax charge

-The Child Benefit tax charge is a 1% repayment of the benefit you have received during the tax year for every £100 over £50,000 that you earn.
-For example, if you earn £52,000, you will need to repay 20% of the benefit received.
+The Child Benefit tax charge is a 1% repayment of the benefit you have received during the tax year for every £100 over £60,000 that you earn.

 If you choose to not get Child Benefit